-If you have questions about your mortgage loan, do you know who should you call?
-After you close on the loan, your main contact for questions about your account—and to ask about foreclosure alternatives—is your loan servicer.
-The mortgage servicer (also called a "loan servicer") is the company that handles your mortgage account.
-The servicer might be loan owner or, more likely, it could be a different company.
-(To get basic information about servicers, see What’s a Mortgage Servicer?)
+If you have questions about your home loan, who should you call?
+After you close on a mortgage loan, your primary contact for questions about your account—and to ask about foreclosure alternatives—is your loan servicer.
+The mortgage servicer (also called a "loan servicer") is the company that handles your loan account.
+The servicer might be the loan owner, or it could be a different company.

 Here are the main duties of a mortgage servicer:

-The primary duty of a mortgage servicer is to collect payments from borrowers.
+The foremost responsibility of a mortgage servicer is to collect payments from borrowers.
 The servicer then distributes ("remits") the part covering interest and principal to the lender or its successor (called an "investor"), and distributes escrow funds into the escrow account, if one exists (see "Managing Escrow Accounts" below).

-Most mortgage contracts allow the lender to collect money from the borrower—usually on a monthly basis—to pay real estate taxes and homeowners' insurance for the mortgaged property.
-This money is typically called “escrow funds.”
+Most mortgages and deeds of trust allow the lender to collect money (called "escrow funds") from the borrower, usually monthly, to pay real estate taxes and homeowners' insurance for the secured property.
 By collecting escrow funds and paying the insurance and tax bills when due, the lender ensures that the security (the home) doesn't accumulate liens for unpaid real estate taxes and is protected from loss due to fire or other hazards.
-(To learn more about how escrow accounts work, see Understanding Your Mortgage Escrow Account.)

 The lender usually delegates the right to collect escrow funds and pay the bills to the loan servicer.
-If you have an escrow account, your loan servicer will send you an annual statement with details about the activity in your escrow account.
+If you have an escrow account, your loan servicer will send you an annual statement with details about the activity in your account.

 The servicer manages the property if the borrower abandons the home.
-Most mortgages give the lender the right to do whatever is reasonable or appropriate to protect its interest in the property, like entering the property to make repairs or changing the locks, if the borrower permanently moves out of the home.
+Most mortgages and deeds of trust give the lender the right to do whatever is reasonable or appropriate to protect its interest in the property, like entering the property to make repairs or changing the locks, if the borrower permanently moves out of the home.

-In return for performing these duties, the servicer generally receives a fee out of the cash flow from each loan it services.
-But how is the fee determined?
+In return for performing these duties, the mortgage servicer generally receives a fee out of the cash flow from each loan it services.

-Here are a few ways you can find out the identity of your mortgage servicer, you can:
+Here are a few ways you can find out the identity of your mortgage servicer.